QutEcoacoustics/interaction-experiments/content/experiments/fcs/welcome.md

 This requires that you have access to your computer's **audio**.

+Please use the latest version of either **Chrome, Firefox or Edge** or functionality may be compromised.

 We recommend viewing on a laptop or PC as images will not load correctly on a smaller screen.

 Please **do not click back** once you begin the experiment as you will exit the experiment entirely.

-Click Continue if you are ready to proceed.
+Click _Continue_ if you are ready to proceed.

 {{< continue-button >}}